tknd2001/retail-data-engineering-project/README.md

 ---

 ### Step 5 — Query in Athena
-Navigate to **Amazon Athena** and run queries against the star schema:
+Navigate to **Amazon Athena** and run queries against the star schema, for testing purposes.
+Results will be provided in a seperate folder.

 ```sql
 -- Sales by Category